31-Point Outline for Structural Reforms in Bangladesh

 18

-All black laws including the Indemnity Act in the power, energy and mineral sectors will be repealed.
-The endless corruption currently being pursued in purchase of electricity from the anti-people quick rental power stations shall be stopped in order to prevent hemorrhaging in the national economy.
-Adequate steps will be taken for renewable and mixed energy-based power generation.
-Appropriate measures shall be taken for exploration and tapping of the neglected gas and mineral resources to cut import dependency.
-For expansion of industrial sector investment friendly policies shall be taken to attract domestic and international investment.
-Expatriate Bangladeshis shall be encouraged to invest, giving incentives and other opportunities.
-Planned and well-coordinated industrial infrastructure shall be developed country wide.
+All draconian laws, including the Indemnity Act, will be repealed in the power, energy, and mineral sectors.
+The rampant corruption in purchasing electricity from the anti-people quick rental power plants will be halted to prevent further turmoil of the national economy.
+Adequate steps will be taken to promote renewable and mixed energy-based power generation.
+Steps will be taken to explore and utilize the neglected gas and mineral resources to reduce import dependence.
+Investment-friendly policies shall be introduced to attract both domestic and international investments, while giving special incentives to encourage business with expatriate Bangladeshis.
+A planned and well-coordinated industrial infrastructure will be developed nationwide to support economic growth and create jobs.

 19

-In terms of foreign relations, national interest, national sovereignty and national security shall be given topmost priority in all respects.
-Bilateral and multi-lateral problems shall be resolved on the basis of equity, justice, acknowledgement of international norms, rules and regulations.
-No terrorist activity shall be tolerated on the soil of Bangladesh.
-Stern measures shall be taken against terrorism, extremism and militancy.
-The use of terrorism as political tool to suppress the dissents and opposition political parties by misusing the anti-terrorist law will be stopped.
-This will facilitate identify the real terrorists and ensure punishment under the process of law.
+National interest, sovereignty, and security shall be prioritised in foreign relations.
+Bilateral and multilateral issues will be resolved based on fairness, justice, and adherence to international norms, rules, and regulations.
+No terrorist activity shall be tolerated on the soil of Bangladesh, and stern actions shall be taken against terrorism, extremism, and militancy.
+The misuse of anti-terrorism laws as a political tool to suppress dissent and opposition political parties will be stopped, ensuring that genuine terrorists are identified and punished through proper legal processes and meticulous investigations.

 20

-To protect the sovereignty of the country, the Defense Forces will be well organized in a time-befitting manner imbibed with the spirit of patriotism.
-Defense forces will be kept above all controversies with its distinct dignity intact.
+To protect the nation’s sovereignty, the Defense Forces will be organized in a time-befitting manner, instilled with a deep sense of patriotism and responsibility.
+The forces will be kept above all controversies, with their distinct dignity and positive image.

 21

-In a bid to comprehensive decentralization of power, the local government institutions will be made more independent, strong and empowered.
-These institutions will be brought under strict accountability so that they can play an effective role in different development and service-oriented works including health and education.
-Independent local government will be ensured free from the interference of the local administration and any public representative whatsoever.
-Appointment of government administrator in any local government institution will be stopped, except for vacancy created due to death of the incumbent or by an order of the court.
-An elected local government representative shall not be suspended/dismissed/removed by executive order unless sentenced by the court.
+Local government institutions will be made more independent, robust, and empowered in pursuing comprehensive decentralisation of power.
+These institutions will be brought under strict accountability to ensure their effective role in various development and service-oriented initiatives, including health and education.
+Local governments will operate independently, free from interference by the local administration, and any public representative or political entity.
+The appointment of government administrators to local government bodies will be discontinued, except in cases of vacancy due to the incumbent’s death or a court order.
+An elected local government representative shall not be suspended, dismissed, or removed by executive order unless sentenced by a court.

 22